chemfiles/chemfiles/README.md

 Chemfiles is a modern and high-quality library for reading and writing trajectory files created by simulations program.
-These trajectories are created by computational chemistry softwares, and contains atomic positions, velocities, names, topology and sometimes more.
+These trajectories are created by computational chemistry software, and contains atomic positions, velocities, names, topology and sometimes more.

-Running simulations produce enormous amounts of data, which has to be post-processed in order to extract physical informations about the simulated system.
+Running simulations produce enormous amounts of data, which has to be post-processed in order to extract physical information about the simulated system.
 Chemfiles provides an interface to access this information which is
 - **unified**: the same code will work with all the supported formats;
 - **simple**: the interface is easy to use and extensively documented.